 The University of Miami's Summer Intern Housing Program allows summer interns to have flexible move-in and move-out dates and free them from worrying about furnishing a room or finding a lease/sublet for the summer.
 Minutes from the Metrorail and central to US-1, the University of Miami is an ideal location for those coming to Miami for the summer.

 Interns participating in the program can expect to have:

 - Lasting connections with other interns staying with us on campus

-Offering a wide range of complimentary amenities including cable and internet, interns can take advantage of our inclusive residential experience.
+Offering a wide range of complimentary amenities including internet, interns can take advantage of our inclusive residential experience.
 All of the following are included with your room rental at no additional cost:

 - Furnished room